jupyter-widgets/team-compass/README.md

 Each *official* subproject in Jupyter gets a single [Software Steering Council representative](https://jupyter.org/governance/software_steering_council.html#software-steering-council).
 Jupyter Widgets' representative is elected by the active team members.
 In the Jupyter Widgets subproject, our representative is elected to a one-year term.

-Jupyter Widgets's SSC representative is Itay Dafna.
+Jupyter Widgets's SSC representative is Sylvain Corlay.